liuyunxiong/rtmpsharp/readme.md

 Some classes have been moved into other namespaces to match their semantic meaning, rather than matching the unnatural placement of RTMP libraries.

-## Detailed Documentation

-Detailed API docs and examples are coming soon; they're temporarily blocked on the open sourcing of some internal documentation generation tooling.

 ## License